zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager100.md

 - Once you Identity Domain is set, enter your User Name and Password and click **Sign In**

     **NOTE:** For this lab you will assume the role of Project Manager ***Lisa Jones***.
 Although you are assuming the identify of Lisa Jones, you will log into the account using the **username** provided to you by your instructor, given to you by your corporation, or supplied to you as part of an Oracle Trial.
-As you progress through the workshop, you will remain logged in as a single user, but you will make “logical” changes from Lisa Jones the Project Manager to other personas.
+As you progress through the workshop, you will remain logged in as a single user, but you will make “logical” changes from Lisa Jones the Project Manager to the other personas.

     ![](images/lisa.png)